Savoring traditional Korean soju requires five steps, similar to wine tasting.

 He stresses more research should be done on traditional liquors, especially yeast.

 Not many contemporary liquors use natural yeast anymore.
-They buy cheap fermentation catalysts from Japan to mass-produce popular liquors like soju and makgeolli more quickly.
+They buy cheap yeast catalyst from Japan to mass-produce popular liquors like soju and makgeolli more quickly.

 “A good liquor should be made using yeast,” he said.
 “That’s why the quality of alcoholic beverages today falls short of what traditional liquors used to be.”